BoyuanZhang/pcktsnfr/README.md

 C++ Packet sniffer for processing network traffic.

-	- Is able to sniff packets on a network interface (only returns packet length at the moment)
+	- Is able to sniff packets on a network interface

 	- Able to list advanced information of all network device interfaces
 		- Address family information (IPV4, IPV6)